Stustup/High-Voltage-CCS/README.md

 I added TVS diodes to protect the gates of the FETS.
 Measuring the current can be done via the V-Set pad.
 Just measure between this and the VSS pin.
 The current can be calculated via the measured voltage times the current set resistor R3.

+You can mark on the little cute table on the right side of the PCB which version you built to prevent confusion and possibly destroyed devices.

+As for setting the CCS beforehand, i connect it to either a bench top PSU with a voltage of around 20V or, if i dont have it, to a USB-C trigger board set to 20V.
+You can also turn the potentiometer to the lowerst possible current, but i fat fingered this too often and set the maximum current instead, destroying a way too expensive lateral MosFET in an audio amp.